joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/08/us/houston-ice-shooting.html

 **2026 Emmy Nominations: ‘The Pitt’ and ‘Hacks’ Lead the Pack**\
-`The nominations were announced at the academy’s Los Angeles headquarters in an event hosted by stars from “The Bear” and “Somebody Somewhere.”`\
+`The HBO Max medical series earned 25 nominations in the drama category.
+And in comedy, the final season of “Hacks” set a record with 24 nominations.`\
 https://www.nytimes.com/2026/07/08/arts/television/emmy-nominations-2026.html

 **Air Canada Chooses Anko van der Werff, Who Speaks French, as CEO After Language Backlash**\